ScudLee/anime-lists/README.md

 curl and xsltproc (and dependencies) should either be in the folder or added somewhere in the Windows PATH.

-(PRs for equivalent scripts and instructions for Mac and GNU/Linux are welcome.)

 ### update.bat ###
-Downloads the latest animetitles.xml, sorts it, updates anime-list-master.xml, calls generate-lists.bat, and commits the changed files.
+Downloads the latest animetitles.xml, sorts it, updates anime-list-master.xml, and calls generate-lists.bat.

 ### update.sh ###
 Same as `update.bat` but for POSIX platforms.